New diagnosis of epilepsy? Introduction to the condition

 Physical injuries

-Depending on the kind of seizures you have, you may be at risk of physical injuries from falling over, hitting hard edges, dropping objects and so on.
-There are various steps you can take to reduce these risks, including wearing loose fitting clothing, putting padding around sharp edges in your home, and cooking on the back stove, among other precautions.
+Depending on the kind of seizures you have, you may be at risk of physical injuries from falling over, hitting hard edges, or dropping objects, for example.
+There are various steps you can take that may help reduce these risks, including putting padding around sharp edges in your home, and using carpet with extra padding on the floor among other precautions.
+Ask your physician for advice on how to do this.

 First aid